malklaura/Ethnic-Conflict-in-Football-and-Election-Results/src/documentation/election_data_management.rst

 Election data management
 ************************

 Documentation of the code in *src.data_management.election_data_management*.
+This part of the project compiles a dataset consisting of all election results on the election office level in NRW across the last ten years.
+The follow the hierarchial structure of the wscript file.

 .. _get_scrapable_municipalties:
 Get scrapable municipalties
 ===========================

-Documentation of the code in *src.data_management.election_data_management.get_scrapable_mun*, which returns scrapable municpalities from the `Votemanager site <https://wahlen.votemanager.de/>`_.
+Documentation of the code in *src.data_management.election_data_management.get_elec_mun*, which returns scrapable municpalities from the `<https://wahlen.votemanager.de/>`_.
 The resulting dataframe is stored in *bld.out.data.election_files.scrapable_mun.csv*.

-.. automodule:: src.data_management.election_data_management.get_scrapable_mun
+.. automodule:: src.data_management.election_data_management.get_elec_mun
     :members:

 .. _get_elec_data:
-Get game data
+Get election data
 ===========================
 Documentation of the code in *src.data_management.election_data_management.get_elec_data*, which scrapes relevant election information from a given municipal url and returns a game dictionary with the respective data.
 In particular, the download url for the lowest voting level is returned.